7 Layer Gelatin Salad Recipe

 - 1 carton (8 ounces) frozen whipped topping, thawed

 - 1. In a small bowl, add 3/4 cup boiling water to one gelatin package; stir 2 minutes to completely dissolve.
 Stir in 3/4 cup cold water.
 Pour into a 3-qt. trifle or glass bowl.
 Refrigerate until set but not firm, about 40 minutes.

 - 2. In a clean bowl, dissolve another gelatin package in 1/2 cup boiling water.
 Stir in 1/2 cup cold water and 1/2 cup milk.
 Spoon over the first layer.
 Refrigerate until set but not firm.

 - 3. Repeat five times, alternating plain and creamy gelatin layers.
 Refrigerate each layer until set but not firm before adding the next layer.
 Refrigerate, covered, overnight.
-Serve with whipped topping and, if desired, fruit and mint.
+Serve with whipped topping and, if desired, fruit.
 Yield: 20 servings.

 Reviews for 7 Layer Gelatin Salad